litterbox-sf-fall/blocs_procs_n_lamdbas/README.md

 proc.call                     # The body of the Proc object gets executed when called
 ```

+Back to our calculator example.
+How would that look with `Proc`s?

 ```
-# define a calculator function that takes two numbers and a callback
+# Define a calculator function that takes two numbers and a callback.
+# Note that the callback does not have an `&` in front of it (because
+# it is a Proc, not a block).
 def calculator(num1, num2, callback)
+  # Procs must be run with .call
   callback.call(num1, num2)
 end

-# define a Proc that substracts two numbers
+# Define a Proc that substracts two numbers.
 sub = Proc.new {|a, b| a - b}

-# return 5, since sub is called with 10 and 5
+# Returns 5, since sub is called with 10 and 5.
 calculator(10, 5, sub)
 ```

 ```
-# define a calculator function that takes two numbers
+# Define a calculator function that takes two numbers.
 def calculator(num1, num2)
-  # yield calls the hidden block argument
+  # yield calls the hidden block argument.
   yield(num1, num2)
 end

-# define a Proc that substracts two numbers
+# Define a Proc that substracts two numbers.
 sub = Proc.new {|a, b| a - b}

-# return 5, since sub is called with 10 and 5
+# Returns 5, since sub is called with 10 and 5.
-# need to use & to convert Proc to block since it's a hidden 3rd argument
+# Need to use & to convert Proc to block.
 calculator(10, 5, &sub)
 ```